 Patellar luxation

-The patella (kneecap) is a small bone that is positioned immediately above the tendon of insertion of the quadriceps muscle group onto the top of the tibia (shin).
-The patella acts as a fulcrum during normal extension of the knee joint.
-It glides up and down within a groove that forms the front of the knee joint.
+The patella (kneecap) is a small bone that sits within the tendon of the quadriceps muscle (large thigh muscle) – the tendon crosses the knee in the front and attaches on the tuberosity (bony bump) of the tibia (shin bone).
+The patella acts as a fulcrum during extension of the knee; it glides up and down within a groove on the front of the femur (thigh bone), which is part of the knee.
+In some dogs, the patella luxates (dislocates) out of this groove.

 Cervical spondylomyelopathy (wobbler syndrome)